-SHANNON: Video visits are best utilized (at least so far) to do follow up checks, like range of motion, progress with therapy.
-It is not good for initial visits for back pain, knee, or shoulder complaints.
+SHANNON: Video visits are best utilized (at least so far) to do follow-up checks, monitor range of motion, and keep tabs on a patient’s progress with therapy.
+It’s not good for initial visits for back pain, knee, or shoulder complaints.
 For those, I need to palpate and feel things.

 Gynecological and Ortho concerns often require in-office exams.
 What happens if a concern can’t be addressed virtually?

 LISA: If a provider feels that a patient requires additional evaluation, say for someone who is experiencing pelvic pain, we can refer them to the clinic for an exam with one of our women’s health providers.